 The National Occupational Standards

 This section of the template has an example of a level 3 role.
 This example is intended to give core information for the role.
-The indicative learning and development packages are included.
+The indicative learning and development packages are described within the role profile template.

 Basic Information